Maximum Award Policy

 Change in Circumstances Review Process – 2022-2023 Academic Year

 - Complete the verification process, which requires a verification worksheet and official tax documentation.
 This allows us to verify information initially reported on the FAFSA.
 It is possible that inadvertent errors could result in a significant change in the Expected Family Contribution as calculated by the FAFSA.
 For example, incoming students might fail to report themselves when counting the number of household dependents enrolled in higher education for the upcoming academic year.

 - Submit signed worksheets and supporting documentation to the Office of Financial Aid.
 It is preferred that all documents are submitted together via one email to [email protected].
 After we’ve received your forms, we will reply letting you know if we have all necessary information or if additional documentation is needed.

 - The Office of Financial Aid will review your case and inform you of the results.
-Review could take two-to-three weeks during busier periods.
+Review could take several weeks during busier periods.